ericcong/FileDepot/README.md

 - `POST /lockers`: Reserves a locker under the name of the requesting App, returns the Locker entity.
   Payload:
 ```
-size: Integer, optional, default as 5.
-The maximum number of files of the Locker.
-content_type: String, optional.
-The accepted type of the uploading files.
-Can be a MIME prefix like "image/".
-content_length_range: List of 2 Integers, optional.
-A pair of (min_length, max_length).
-expires_in_sec: Integer, optional, default as 3600.
-The number of seconds the Locker is valid for.
+expires_in_sec (Integer, optional, default as 3600.
+The number of seconds the Locker is valid for)
+notes (String, optional.
+The notes of this locker)
+packages: (Ordered list.
+Packages that should be in this locker) [
+  {
+    name (String.
+The name of this package)
+    type (String, optional.
+MIME-type of this package)
+  }
+]
 ```

-- `PUT /lockers/:id`: Extend the expiration time or the size of the locker.
+- `PUT /lockers/:id`: Extend the expiration time or the size of the locker, or change notes.
   Payload:
 ```
-expires:
-  force: Boolean, default as False.
-If True, then always extends the expiration time.
-If False, then only extends if the locker is expired.
 extension_in_sec: Integer, optional, default as 300.
-The extension time in seconds.
+The extension of expiration time in seconds.
-size:
-  force: Boolean, default as False.
-If True, then always extend the size.
-If False, then only extends if the locker is full.
-  extension: Integer, optional, default as 5.
-The extended size.
+notes (String, optional.
+The notes of this locker)
+packages: (New packages that should be appended.) [
+  {
+    name (String.
+The name of this package)
+    type (String, optional.
+MIME-type of this package)
+  }
+]
 ```
   Returns the updated LockerEntity.
 If the locker doesn't exist, then return status code of 404.